-Public Key A binding between an entity's public key and one or more attributes relating to its identity, available for others to use to send a message to the owner of the key.
+Public Key A binding between an entity's public key and one or more attributes relating to its identity, decryption, also known as an asymmetric algorithm.
+A user's public key is publicly available for others to use to send a message to the owner of the key.
 A user's private key is kept secret and is the only key that can decrypt messages sent encrypted by the user's public key.